xtiannd/xtiand.github.io/index.md

 # Security Audit for Botium Toys

 Conducted a security audit by implementing the NIST CSF, establishing an audit scope and goals, listing assets currently managed by the IT department, and completing a risk assessment.
-Implemented PCI DSS, GDPR, SOC type 1, and SOC type2 compliances
+Implemented PCI DSS, GDPR, SOC type 1, and SOC type 2 compliances

 [Controls and Compliance Checklist](https://github.com/xtiannd/xtiannd.github.io/blob/main/Controls%20and%20compliance%20checklist.pdf)